Program: M.S., Environmental and Occupational Health

 Jacaranda Hall (JD) 1537

-Graduates of the master’s program in Environmental and Occupational Health will learn:
+Students receiving a Master of Science in Environmental and Occupational Health will be able to:

-- Research design and analytical skills needed to critically evaluate scientific, technical and regulatory documents.
+- Learn research design and analytical skills needed to critically evaluate scientific, technical and regulatory documents.

-- Oral, written and electronic communication skills to present information to professional groups, regulatory agencies and lay audiences.
+- Learn oral, written and electronic communication skills to present information to professional groups, regulatory agencies and lay audiences.

-- Sufficient level of technical expertise in environmental and occupational health to competently solve general EOH problems.
+- Learn sufficient level of technical expertise in environmental and occupational health to competently solve general EOH problems.

 - Initiate program planning and critical analysis of environmental or occupational health and safety programs.